 So there we pretty much have it.
 A round-up of some of the best microphones on the market for recording acoustic guitars, across a range of price points.

 I could only list ten here, but remember that there are literally hundreds of microphones on the market.
 Some may not even be promoted as being good for recording acoustic guitars, but that doesn’t mean to say you won’t like it!
+Also, don’t forget to wait for Prime Day which is when you can find some great guitar deals that really pay off.

 Which leads to another very important point: the concept of a great acoustic guitar sound is entirely subjective.
 Here, I can only give my opinions.
-It’s so important for you to get to your local guitar store, talk to the staff, try out some microphones, see what gently caresses your eardrums.
+It’s so important for you to get to your local guitar store, talk to the staff, try out some microphones, see what gently caresses

 These days, most guitar stores have a department and person for recording.
 Make use of that!